ReDI-School/js-berlin-2021-spring/lesson16.md

 ### Loops: cake recipe

-1. The action we need to repeat is adding flour to the bowl
+1. The action we need to repeat is adding a cup of flour to the bowl
-1. We repeat it as long as the flour in the bowl weights less than 175g
+1. We repeat it 5 times

 ---